What’s the difference between the freelance writers who are earning a living, and the freelance writers who aren’t?

 If you spend a lot of time promoting yourself and managing your business, you’re more likely to be successful, right?

 Not so.
-Incredibly, there is no statistical difference between high and low earners when it comes to how much time they spend managing their business.
+Incredibly, there is no statistical difference between high and low earners when it comes to how much time they spend managing their business according to the freelance writers survey.
 (Though it is possible that the high earners are outsourcing some business management, as they can afford to.)

 4. Specializing in a particular niche does not make that much difference.